Zigelzi/laturel-web/README.md

 * Run the container with docker-compose up -d and navigate to localhost:5000 for development
 * Run the container in production mode with docker-compose -f docker-compose.prod.yml up -d --build and navigate route traffic from your domain to the webapp

+# TODO

+[ ] Combine emobility and web to main site with emobility and web products [ ] Refactor the templates folder to follow the combined route structure [ ] Separate customer sites as blueprints
+[ ] Prototype the website cost estimator